load the LayoutScript module import LayoutScript # use LayoutScript without prefix from LayoutScript import * #create a new layout object l=project.newLayout(); #rename a layer layers.num(6).name="new text" c=l.drawing.currentCell c.cellName="test-cell-python" c.addBox(0,0,5000,7000,5) c.addRoundedB

 These example and many further Python scripts using LayoutScript are including in any LayoutEditor package under macros/examples.
 These examples can be open with the integrated TextEditor under Utilities/LayoutEditor/Open Example Macro.

 LayoutScript for Python is available for Windows, Linux and Mac.
-It is include in the Windows packages, in all Linux packages and in the package for the newest Mac OS systems.
-LayoutScript is not included in the Windows XP package and the package for older Mac Systems.
-On Linux it is recommended to use the package for your distribution.
-The general Linux package also includes it, but it may interfere with the installed python version.
+It is included in the Windows packages, in all Linux packages and in the package for Mac OS systems.
 To use LayoutScript from outside the LayoutEditor set the enviourment variables PATH, LD_LIBRARY_PATH, PYTHONHOME and PYTHONPATH to the correct values before starting python.
-OpenAccess Script cannot be started from outside the LayoutEditor.